Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Covariance Identification for Mini-Batch Noise

 \begin{remark}[What ``alignment'' means operationally] Equation \eqref{eq:godambe_alignment_exact} is the alignment statement used by the diffusion/Lyapunov analysis: \emph{mini-batch noise has covariance $\frac{1}{b}$ times a population matrix determined by the loss and the data law}.
 The finite-population correction in Lemma~\ref{lem:finite_pop_cov_exact} matters when one conditions on a fixed dataset and reuses it many times; in the standard stochastic-approximation regime with fresh randomness across iterations, the population covariance \eqref{eq:godambe_alignment_exact} is the relevant object. \end{remark}

-\begin{remark}[Independence structure and finite-dataset reuse] Three conditioning levels should be distinguished: (i)~\emph{conditional on the dataset $z_{1:n}$}: mini-batch covariance is $\frac{1}{b}(1-\frac{b}{n})\,S_n(\theta)$ (Lemma~\ref{lem:finite_pop_cov_exact}), with the finite-population correction $(1-b/n)$ reflecting sampling without replacement from a fixed pool; (ii)~\emph{conditional on the directing measure $\mu$}: mini-batch covariance is $\frac{1}{b}\,G_\mu(\theta)$ (Theorem~\ref{thm:godambe-alignment}), with no correction, because the dataset itself is random; (iii)~\emph{population level}: the unconditional covariance integrates over $\mu$ and dataset randomness, and equals $\frac{1}{b}\,G(\theta)$ under identifiability.
-The alignment result \eqref{eq:godambe_alignment_exact} is \emph{iteration-wise} under fresh sampling: at each iteration $t$, the mini-batch $B_t$ is drawn independently of previous batches conditional on $\mu$.
-When a finite dataset is reused across iterations (i.e., without-replacement sampling from the same $z_{1:n}$ at every step), the conditional covariance acquires the standard finite-population correction $(1-b/n)$.
-This correction is negligible whenever $b=o(n)$, which is the typical stochastic-approximation regime.
-It is the population covariance $\frac{1}{b}\,G_\mu(\theta)$ that enters the diffusion approximation (Section~\ref{sec:diffusion}) and all subsequent rate and complexity results. \end{remark}
+\begin{proposition}[Finite-population correction under dataset reuse] Under the notation of Theorem~\ref{thm:godambe-alignment}, three conditioning levels yield distinct covariance expressions: \begin{enumerate}[label=(\roman*),leftmargin=2em] \item \emph{Conditional on the dataset $z_{1:n}$} (fixed pool, sampling without replacement): $\Cov(g_B(\theta)\mid z_{1:n}) = \frac{1}{b}(1-\frac{b}{n})\,S_n(\theta)$ (Lemma~\ref{lem:finite_pop_cov_exact}). \item \emph{Conditional on the directing measure $\mu$} (fresh data per iteration): $\Cov(g_B(\theta)\mid\mu) = \frac{1}{b}\,G_\mu(\theta)$ (Theorem~\ref{thm:godambe-alignment}), with no finite-population correction. \item \emph{Population level} (unconditional): $\Cov(g_B(\theta)) = \frac{1}{b}\,\E_\mu[G_\mu(\theta)] + \Cov_\mu(\E[g_B(\theta)\mid\mu])$.
+This reduces to $\frac{1}{b}\,G(\theta)$ when the conditional mean $\E[\psi(\theta;Z)\mid\mu]$ does not vary with $\mu$ (e.g., under identifiability with a single data-generating distribution). \end{enumerate} When a finite dataset is reused across many iterations (i.e., without-replacement sampling from the same $z_{1:n}$ at every step), the conditional covariance carries the factor $(1-b/n)$, which is non-negligible unless $b=o(n)$.
+The main diffusion, rate, and complexity results (Sections~\ref{sec:diffusion}--\ref{sec:complexity}) are population-level or fresh-sampling statements that use level~(ii). \end{proposition}